 Tojo Yamamoto, as predicted, was blown up after a couple of minutes and wanted Donovan to finish the match.

 Donovan tells the story, "He’s huffing and puffing.
 I backed him into the ropes and was slugging him.
-The referee kept coming in and I’d keep shoving him away.
+The referee kept coming in, and I’d keep shoving him away.
 Good old Ronnie West was pretty good at taking bumps from the boys.
 The third time he came up there, I picked him up and halfway threw him across the ring, then went back on Tojo to get my heat back."

 Then Tojo stopped selling and slapped Donovan across the face "with his hands and fingers real stiff."
-Donovan looked at him and said, "Hey do you want to work or what?!"
+Donovan looked at him and said, "Hey, do you want to work or what?!"

-Tojo started mumbling back and Donovan saw that he was "halfway shooting with him."
+Tojo started mumbling back, and Donovan saw that he was "halfway shooting with him."
 That’s when Donovan says that he went behind him and rammed his middle finger about joint deep in his right eye.
-It popped right out on his cheek and then he took him down on the mat with an armbar.
+It popped right out on his cheek, and then he took him down on the mat with an armbar.

 The Second Attack, Jack Donovan Barely Escapes Alive

-The next day at the television station on July 18th, 1973, everyone was making their interviews for the next towns, including the McGuire Twins as well as the Garvins.
+The next day at the television station on July 18th, 1973, everyone was doing their interviews for the next towns, including the McGuire Twins and the Garvins.
 Nick Gulas, who had been on vacation, made it back but was late arriving.

 Donovan replied, "Yeah, I probably know what it’s about."
 He imagined it was about the night before, but Rossi didn’t address it.

-"Tojo swung at me with his left hand and I ducked under it.
+"Tojo swung at me with his left hand, and I ducked under it.
 When I did, I went behind him and shoved him up against the wall.
-He had a gun in his hand, but it was stuck in his pocket.
+He had a gun in his hand, which was stuck in his pocket.
 When he got it out, it fell onto the floor and spun around.
 It was a Snubnose .38."

-While struggling with Tojo, he heard Jackie Fargo say, "Get that gun, it’s mine!"
+While struggling with Tojo, he heard Jackie Fargo say, "Get that gun; it’s mine!"

 "The next thing I know, Fargo and Jarrett are each holding my arms while Tojo hit me over the head with that wooden shoe of his.
-One of the blocks across it hit me on top of the head and split my head open and it just took the end off my nose and split my lip clear up through my nostrils.
-When he hit me on the head, I went to my knees and I could hear someone say, ‘Close the door!
-Closet the door!’"
+One of the blocks across it hit me on top of the head and split my head open, and it just took the end off my nose and split my lip clear up through my nostrils.
+When he hit me on the head, I went to my knees and heard someone say, ‘Close the door!
+Close the door!’"

 Donovan explains how he barely escaped with his life.

 Once outside, Donovan was waiting for the boys to come around, but they went to the studio instead of the hallway where he was.
 Eddie Marlin saw Donovan and wanted to know what happened.
-Donovan said to get Nick Gulas and that after the interviews he wanted to speak with Eddie and Jarrett both.
+Donovan said to get Nick Gulas and that after the interviews, he wanted to speak with Eddie and Jarrett both.